-A more sophisticated mechanism to trigger the event is described in <condition> once: the sample is played once.
+A more sophisticated mechanism to trigger the event is described in <condition> once: the sample is played once. this is the default. looped: the sample plays continuously, until the event turns false.

 <mode>

 This defines how the sample should be played: